 The schedule of calibrations will be based on one of the following:

-the manufacturer’s specified performance intervals –or-
+The manufacturer’s specified performance intervals –or-

-the qualified calibration vendor’s specified performance intervals –or-
+The qualified calibration vendor’s specified performance intervals –or-

-an internal procedure, approved by the organization, which documents an interval based on prior history and the level of risk associated with out-of-calibration measurements
+An internal procedure, approved by the organization, which documents an interval based on prior history and the level of risk associated with out-of-calibration measurements

-a determination made by the SRF Quality Engineer.
+A determination made by the Calibration Process Owner.

 Performance of Accredited Calibrations

 Calibrations should be performed by a Qualifying Calibration Vendor.
-Use of the JLab EHS&Q contract calibration vendor is preferred, and described in QA18kd, Calibration and Control Procedure for Measurement and Test Equipment (M&TE).
+Use of the JLab ESH contract calibration vendor is preferred, and described in QA18kd, Calibration and Control Procedure for Measurement and Test Equipment (M&TE).
 Other Qualifying Calibration Vendors may include OEMs and on-site calibration services.

 Performance of Non-Accredited Calibrations

-Where a traceable calibration standard, procedure, or performance interval does not exist, or cannot be followed, the System Owner or cognizant subject matter expert will propose a performance interval and/or calibration procedure (using SRF-07-FM-002 Procedure Template) which fully documents the basis used.
+Where a traceable calibration standard, procedure, or performance interval does not exist, or cannot be followed, the System Owner or cognizant subject matter expert will propose a performance interval and/or calibration procedure (using SRF-07-FM-005 SRF OPS Procedure Template) which fully documents the basis used.
 Proposed calibrations should include multiple data points that are representative of the range likely to be seen in the device’s actual application.
-The procedure must list acceptance criteria for each measurement to be performed, and should include a place or method to record the required measurements.
-The document must be approved and signed by the author(s) and the Quality Engineer before use.
+The procedure must list acceptance criteria for each measurement to be performed and should include a place or method to record the required measurements.
+The document must be approved and signed by the author(s) and the Calibration Process Owner before use.

 Each performance of any such calibration must be recorded on a copy of the approved procedure, which will then be used in lieu of a Calibration Certificate for that piece of Critical MTE.
 The completed and approved form is uploaded to, linked to by, or identified in, the Calibration Register, as per 5.5.2 Calibration Certificates, in place of the calibration certificate.
 The piece of Critical MTE’s Date of Calibration and Calibration Due Date in the Calibration Register are advanced to reflect the performance and expiration dates listed on the form.